 All city councils today face challenges to broaden and increase levels of services.
 The level, scope, and breadth of the services requested by taxpayers are the main budget cost drivers.
 These include:

-- Population growth: requires more assets in the form of equipment, facilities, materials, supplies, and infrastructure, and more staff resources using those assets to deliver the services. - Increased activity: increasingly, there are more people of all ages active in the community. - Population diversity: means looking at a wider scope of services than traditionally provided.
+Population growth requires more assets in the form of equipment, facilities, materials, supplies, and infrastructure, and more staff resources using those assets to deliver the services.

+Population diversity means looking at a wider scope of services than traditionally provided.